7 Best Kansas Basketball Players of All Time, Ranked

 A sharpshooter, Hinrich has been putting up shots and making them since his college days.
 He made 49.3% of his shots from the floor and 43% from 3-point range.
 He averaged less than 30 minutes per game across four seasons and had 12.4 points, 3.8 rebounds, 4.7 assists, and 1.5 steals per game.

-His best year came in 2002–03 with Collison, averaging 17.3 points.
+His best year came in 2002–03 with Collison, when he averaged 17.3 points.
 He and Collison were a lethal duo from 1999 to 2003.

 His No. 10 was retired by the team.